Marketcircle/AXElements/docs/Debugging.markdown

 ## Disabling Compiled Code

-Back traces can be lost for other reasons than bugs.
+Back traces can be lost for reasons other than a bug.
 When using compiled MacRuby code, you cannot get a Ruby level back trace in case of an error.
 This feature is on the road map for MacRuby, but I am not sure when it will be done.